Reviews You Can Rely On

 Credit: Laura Casner

-Finally, the LaCie Rugged Mini does not require any formatting, but it only works with Mac OS or PC.
-If you're looking for a drive for gaming or Android backup storage, you'll need a different model.
-This model uses the less common Micro-B port on the drive, and it includes a cord for USB A as well as a cord for USB C.
+Finally, the LaCie Rugged Mini does not require formatting but only works with Mac OS or PC.
+If you're looking for a gaming or Android backup storage drive, you'll need a different model.
+The LaCie uses the less common Micro-B port on the drive, including a cord for USB A and a cord for USB C.

 external hard drive - the lacie rugged mini works with mac or pc and includes cables for...